Lesters Trophy

 The Lesters Trophy was first held on the evening of December 17th, 1986.
 The idea was to provide an extra-curricular outlet for players whose primary source of backgammon competition consisted of lunch-time sessions at the computing department of Rolls-Royce at Patchway, Bristol (see DPS Backgammon).

-Over the years the event has subtly changed.
+Over the years the event subtly changed.
 The Rolls-Royce factor was always prevalent in the early years, with current and former RR players winning every one of the first 26 tournaments.

 Bizarrely the pendulum then swung in totally the opposite direction, when the next seven events were all won by "outsiders", until Charlie Hetherington restored RR and EDS pride by winning Lesters XXXIV, the first tournament where "outsiders" actually outnumbered the RR/EDS contingent.

 Entry fees, originally £10 and more recently £15, were traditionally shared by the two finalists.
-In 2000, coinciding with the linkage of the competition to the Bristol Open Grand Prix and the Intermediate Grand Prix, the fee was raised to £20, with just £1 levied from this to contribute to the prize for the eventual grand prix winners.
+In 2000, coinciding with the linkage of the competition to the Bristol Open Grand Prix and the Intermediate Grand Prix, the fee was raised to £20, with just £1 levied from this to contribute to prizes for the eventual grand prix winners.

 Otherwise the existing format of the competition was faithfully maintained, except that -- from 2002 -- there were four tournaments each year.

 The sad passing of one of the founder members of the Lesters Trophy, John Chidgey, was commemorated by the provision of a special trophy.
-The "John Chidgey Cup" is awarded to the winner of each Christmas Lesters tournament.
+The "John Chidgey Cup" is awarded to the winner of each December Lesters tournament.
 John won the Christmas event in 1995.

 Lesters Trophy history